extrawest/restaurant-api/README.md

 ## Development server

-Run `nx serve restaurant` for a dev server.
-Navigate to http://localhost:4200/.
+For Next.js, Node.js version >= v18.17.0 is required.

+`yarn install`

+`docker-compose up -d` to run mongo, postgres, rabbit-mq

+`yarn start-server` to run server

+`yarn start-client` to run client

+Navigate to http://localhost:3002/.
 The app will automatically reload if you change any of the source files.

 ## Env variables